 Minneapolis Everyone Online!

 Thanks to participating sites for hosting events on March 21, 2013.
-More to come throughout the year.

 Learn a new computer skill and share with family and friends!